fastscape-lem/fastscapelib/doc/source/guide_grids.md

 All grids expose a ``status_at_nodes`` parameter in their constructor, which allows setting specific statuses for one or more nodes anywhere on the grid (some restrictions may apply for the `LOOPED_BOUNDARY` status).
-Each grid also exposes a ``status_at_nodes`` read-only property that returns the status of all grid nodes as an array.
+Each grid also exposes a ``status_at_nodes`` read-only getter or property that returns the status of all grid nodes as an array.

 Uniform grids {py:class}`~fastscapelib.ProfileGrid` and {py:class}`~fastscapelib.RasterGrid` also provide convenient ways to set the